Intrusive thought: Aggressive thoughts

-These thoughts are part of being human, and need not ruin the quality of life.
+These thoughts are part of the human condition and do not ruin the life of the person experiencing it.
 Treatment is available when the thoughts are associated with OCD and become persistent, severe, or distressing.

 One example of an aggressive intrusive thought is the high place phenomenon, the sudden urge to jump from a high place.
 A 2011 study assessed the prevalence of this phenomenon among US college students; it found that even among those participants with no history of suicidal ideation, over 50% had experienced an urge to jump or imagined themselves jumping from a high place at least once.
 A 2020 study carried out in Germany reported similar results.
 The phenomenon is more commonly experienced by individuals with a high level of anxiety sensitivity, and may be caused by the conscious mind's misinterpretation of an instinctive safety signal.

 Sexual thoughts

-Sexual obsession involves intrusive thoughts or images of "kissing, touching, fondling, oral sex, anal sex, intercourse, and rape" with "strangers, acquaintances, parents, children, family members, friends, coworkers, animals and religious figures", involving "heterosexual or homosexual content" with persons of any age.
+Sexual obsession involves intrusive thoughts or images of "kissing, touching, fondling, oral sex, anal sex, intercourse, and rape" with "strangers, acquaintances, parents, children, family members, friends, coworkers, animals, and religious figures," involving "heterosexual or homosexual content" with persons of any age.